neha-kay/Kiko-plus/_posts/2015-06-02-what-not-to-do-in-requests.md

 > >
 > > Could you help us ? =P

-Requests of this type usually have the same things in common: they’re “copy and paste” not personalized, and sadly, approach Couchsurfing as a hotel-type service.
+__Requests of this type usually have the same things in common: they’re “copy and paste” not personalized, and sadly, approach Couchsurfing as a hotel-type service.__

 Couchsurfing embraces meeting new people, sharing cultures, learning from each other.
 So it’s never, ever effective to message a surfer simply asking for a place to sleep.
 At it’s heart, Couchsurfing is about engaging with people, not about sleeping for free.
 These requests are usually tossed aside or never replied to.
-To avoid this, invest time in personalizing your requests, and talking about your interest in meeting and learning from each other.
+To avoid this, invest time in personalizing your requests, and talk about your interest in meeting and learning from each other.

-## Examples: Mediocre Requests
+### Examples: Mediocre Requests

 #### Example I